-- 1. To elect five (5) directors to the Board of Directors of the Company to serve until the Company's 2023 Annual Meeting of Shareholders and until their respective successors are duly elected and qualified; - 2.
+- 1. To elect five (5) directors to the Board of Directors of the Company to serve until the Company's 2024 Annual Meeting of Shareholders and until their respective successors are duly elected and qualified; - 2.
 To conduct an advisory vote on the compensation of the Company's named executive officers; - 3.
-To conduct an advisory vote on the frequency of advisory votes on the compensation of the Company's named executive officers; - 4.
-To approve and ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm to audit the Company's financial statements as of December 31, 2022 and for the fiscal year then ending; and - 5.
+To approve and ratify the amendment of the Company's Amended and Restated 2018 Equity Incentive Plan to increase the number of shares issuable thereunder from 5,000,000 to 8,000,000; - 4.
+To approve and ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm to audit the Company's financial statements as of December 31, 2023 and for the fiscal year then ending; and - 5.
 To transact such other business as may properly be brought before the Annual Meeting, and at any adjournments or postponements of the Annual Meeting.

-Holders of record of the Company's common stock at the close of business on April 20, 2022 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting and at any adjournments or postponements of the Annual Meeting.
+Holders of record of the Company's Common Stock at the close of business on April 24, 2023 (the "Record Date") are entitled to notice of, to attend and to vote at the Annual Meeting and any adjournments or postponements of the meeting.
 If there are insufficient shares present in person or represented by proxy at the Annual Meeting in order to obtain a quorum, the Annual Meeting may be adjourned or postponed to permit further solicitation of proxies.

-ALL SHAREHOLDERS AS OF APRIL 20, 2022 ARE CORDIALLY INVITED TO ATTEND THE MEETING.
-HOWEVER, EVEN IF YOU PLAN TO ATTEND THE MEETING, PLEASE VOTE YOUR SHARES OVER THE INTERNET, BY TELEPHONE OR BY MAIL SO THAT YOUR SHARES WILL BE REPRESENTED WHETHER OR NOT YOU ARE ABLE TO ATTEND THE MEETING.
+EVEN IF YOU PLAN TO ATTEND THE MEETING, PLEASE VOTE YOUR SHARES OVER THE INTERNET, BY TELEPHONE OR BY MAIL SO THAT YOUR SHARES WILL BE REPRESENTED WHETHER OR NOT YOU ARE ABLE TO ATTEND.
 THE PROMPT RETURN OF PROXIES WILL SAVE US THE EXPENSE OF FURTHER REQUESTS FOR PROXIES TO ENSURE A QUORUM AT THE MEETING.
-VOTING OVER THE INTERNET, BY TELEPHONE OR BY MAILING A PROXY CARD WILL NOT LIMIT YOUR RIGHT TO ATTEND THE ANNUAL MEETING AND VOTE YOUR SHARES IN PERSON.
+VOTING OVER THE INTERNET, BY TELEPHONE OR BY MAIL WILL NOT LIMIT YOUR RIGHT TO ATTEND THE ANNUAL MEETING AND/OR VOTE YOUR SHARES IN PERSON.